 - Glock 43X

 Any quality brand self defense ammo can work, but like we mentioned above, be sure to test it out.
-You can check out our article listed below to see our recommendations.
+You can check out our article listed above to see our recommendations.

 View Our Best Concealed Carry Holsters Article